The VHF1 Project is fully funded by the Government of Australia through a Grant Aid.

 It will provide enhanced VHF Aeronautical Communications capability for PNG through the upgrade of remote communications and power supply facilities including the installation of new dual redundant wide area communication (voice/data) links and “state of the art” VHF Radios at strategic locations around the country.

 Currently a total of eight (8) sites have been successfully installed, tested and accepted and these included

-Additionally sites at Goroka, Mt Otto and Mt Rajun will be upgraded this year.
+Additionally sites at Goroka, Mt Otto and Mt Rajun remain to be completed.

 The Niusky Project is jointly supported financially by GoPNG through the Government’s PIP Funds and the Australian Government under the PNG-AUS Transport Sector Support Program (TSSP).

 This is a fundamental project in the modernization program and will provide a number of enhanced systems, as follows: